Harnessing the web has never been easier.

 The aim of technocracy is to tackle complex societal challenges by utilizing the expertise of specialists, known as technocrats, in their respective fields.

-The current activities and future plans of your erosion control forum's Department in the Energy-Water Nexus (the connections between energy and water systems) include the following:
+The current activities and future plans of your erosion control forum regarding the Energy-Water Nexus (the connections between energy and water systems) include the following:

 - Building and deploying a critical data, modeling, and analysis platform to enhance understanding and support decision-making for a diverse range of users.